+The average age of business school applicants has been trending downward for the past decade.
+With that, work experience expectations have shifted as well.
 But not everyone is ready or in a position to take the business school plunge at 26 years old.
-If you want to pursue an MBA in your early-30s and beyond, consider these specific tips as you put together your application package.
+If you’re an older MBA applicant prepared to pursue the degree in your early-30s and beyond, consider these specific tips as you put together your application package.

-Even if you have held the same job for several years, you should demonstrate career progression either in the formal sense, with increasingly higher-level job titles, or by pointing out how you have gradually taken on greater responsibilities.
+Even if you have held the same job for several years, you should demonstrate career progression.
+This can be in the formal sense, with increasingly higher-level job titles.
+Or by pointing out how you have gradually taken on greater responsibilities.

 Coach your recommenders to specifically address this upward trajectory in their letters of support.
 That will help convey your dedication to your professional development.